hashicorp/vault/website/source/docs/guides/production.html.md

 # Production Hardening

 This guide provides guidance on best practices for a production hardened deployment of Vault.
-The recommendations are based on the [security model](/docs/internals/security.html) and focus on defense in depth, meant for an _ideal_ deployment of Vault.
-For many use cases and environments, this level of hardening may not be necessary to benefit from using Vault.
+The recommendations are based on the [security model](/docs/internals/security.html) and focus on defense in depth.

+~> **Apply When Possible!** This guide is meant to provide guidance for an _ideal_ deployment of Vault, not to document requirements.
+It is entirely possible to use Vault without applying any of the following recommendations.
+These are best practice recommendations that should be applied when possible and practical.

+# Recommendations

 * **End-to-End TLS**.
 Vault should always be used with TLS in production.
 If intermediate load balancers or reverse proxies are used to front Vault, they should _not_ terminate TLS.
 This way traffic is always encrypted in transit to Vault and minimizes risks introduced by intermediate layers.